Cheese Wax - Natural - 1 kg

 Cheese wax is used to cover many types of hard cheeses for aging.
 The cheese wax will keep the cheese from drying out and stop unwanted bacteria and mould from coming into contact with the aging cheese, and it looks good too.
-1 kg of wax can be used to wax many cheeses.
+1 kg of wax can be used to wax many kinds of cheese.
 An advantage of using natural (uncoloured) cheese wax is that it is easier to see through.
 We recommend natural wax for beginners as any unwanted mould growing beneath the wax during aging is easier to spot.

 How to store your cheese wax:

-- Valerie suggests you dedicate a low cost saucepan to waxing.
+- Valerie suggests you dedicate a low-cost saucepan to waxing.
 This pot is known as your wax pot.

 - Place the wax into your low cost or even a secondhand pot with a lid and heat until it has completely melted.
-Keep an eye on the pot as wax is flammable.
+Keep an eye on the pot as the wax is flammable.